 Merbau timber has very low shrinkage rates (1.5% radial & 2.5% tangential), which means that Magna Glulam stays straight in changing weather conditions.
 It also means that Magna Glulam is much less prone to surface cracking than other timber.

 Merbau decking and timber (kwila) is listed as a bushfire resisting timber as per AS 3959-2009 and PRF adhesive does not affect the fire performance of glulam.
 As a result, Magna Glulam is suitable for construction in bushfire-prone areas.

 Only legal and sustainable timber is used to make Magna Glulam.
 ETH’s factory was one of the first in Indonesia to embark on the Smartwood program of the Rainforest Alliance (which commits suppliers to achieving FSC status in a defined time-frame).
 The second stage, Verified Legal Compliance, was achieved in 2014.
-FSC certification is expected to be achieved in late 2018.
+FSC certification was achieved by the forest concession holder in August 2018.

 One thing to be aware of with merbau timber is that it is prone to tannin-bleed when in contact with water and should be kept dry at all times prior to coating with a deck oil or paint.
 Once coated, bleeding is significantly reduced.
 However, care should still be taken when installing merbau timber above or near lighter coloured paving.

 Australian based business the HR Design Group have created the below Span Tables for Magna Glulam products based on the relevant Australian Standards.